3.6 Governance Committees, Metrics, and Remediation

 • Documentation integrity and quality reporting need governance structures that assign ownership, review trends, and approve corrective action.

-• Useful metrics include deficiency volume, aging, authentication rates, clarification turnaround, data-element error rates, and validation findings.
+• Useful metrics include deficiency volume, aging, delinquency rate, authentication rates, clarification turnaround, data-element error rates, and validation findings.

-• A remediation plan should define the root cause, owner, action, timeline, monitoring method, and escalation threshold.
+• A remediation plan should define root cause, owner, action, timeline, monitoring method, and escalation threshold.

 Governance gives documentation integrity an owner

-Documentation integrity and quality reporting cannot rely only on individual goodwill.
+Documentation integrity and quality reporting cannot rely on individual goodwill.
 They require governance: defined decision rights, policies, metrics, escalation paths, and accountability.
-In AHIMA's current RHIA outline, Domain 1 is Data and Information Governance, and the listed tasks include health record documentation integrity and clinical data elements for quality reporting.
+In the RHIA outline, Domain 1 is Data and Information Governance, and its tasks include documentation integrity and clinical data elements for quality reporting.
 That placement signals that the exam expects management judgment.

-A governance committee or council may include HIM, quality, compliance, clinical leadership, informatics, revenue cycle partners, privacy, and operations.
-The exact membership depends on the organization and issue.
-The point is to bring together the people who own documentation behavior, system configuration, reporting definitions, policy interpretation, and operational change.
-Without that structure, teams may fix symptoms separately and leave the cause in place.
+A governance committee may include HIM, quality, compliance, clinical leadership, informatics, revenue cycle, privacy, and operations.
+Membership depends on the issue, but the point is to convene the people who own documentation behavior, system configuration, reporting definitions, policy interpretation, and operational change.
+Without that structure, teams fix symptoms separately and leave the cause in place.

 Governance elementPurposeDocumentation or reporting example